prisma/prisma-examples/databases/prisma-postgres/README.md

 - Connection pooling and caching (via [Prisma Accelerate](https://prisma.io/data-platform/accelerate))
 - Real-time database change events (via [Prisma Pulse](https://prisma.io/data-platform/pulse))

 > **Note**: Prisma Postgres is currently in Early Access and not yet recommended for production usage.
 There are no automated backups and a risk of total data loss.
-[Learn more](https://www.prisma.io/docs/orm/databases/prisma-postgres).

 ## Getting started